Congratulations 2026-2027 Board of Governors!

 iii.
 Receives and files all written reports from Committees and Chairs.

 iv.
-Records the minutes of all Board of Governors and Executive Board meetings, and all regular and special meetings of the MSC.
+Records the minutes of all Board of Governors and Executive Board meetings, and all meetings of the General Membership.
 Highlights all motions that have been adopted and submits minutes to the President for signature.
+If the secretary is not present, the Operational Vice President shall record the meeting minutes.
+For all committee meetings, the designated chairs shall be responsible for ensuring any minutes are recorded and submitted to the Board of Governors.

 v.
 Provides a copy of the Board of Governors, Executive Board and general membership approved meeting minutes to the Executive Board and the Marketing and Publicity Chair.

 vi.
-Provides a copy of the Board of Governors, Executive Board and general membership approved minutes to the 5th FSS Private Organization Representative, along with a copy of the monthly Operational and Charitable Treasurer’s reports.
+Provides a copy of the Board of Governors, Executive Board and general membership approved minutes to the 5 FSS Private Organization Representative, along with a copy of the monthly Operational and Charitable Treasurer’s reports at the end of each month.

 vii.
 Submits end of year financial reports to all appropriate base and federal agencies as requested or required.

 viii.
-Handles all correspondence concerning the MSC including, but not limited to letters, invitations, and thank you cards.
+Handles all correspondence concerning the MSC including, but not limited to letters, invitations, and thank you cards, as deemed appropriate.

 ix.
 Maintains a complete file of all correspondence.

 x.
-Reads all appropriate correspondence at the general membership meetings and provides information to the Marketing and Website Chair for dissemination to the general membership.
+Reads all appropriate correspondence at the general membership meeting

 xi.
 Collects all mail from the P.O.
 Box and distributes the mail to the appropriate people.